Log in

 Pro Tip: Todoist can also auto-create tasks for you based on your location; for example, every morning that you arrive in the office, it could remind you to prepare notes for your team's daily stand-up meeting.

-Turn conversations into action items
+Turn emails and chat into action items

 Many times, meetings and conversations with teammates or customers can result in new items for your to-do list.
 Todoist can help you track those items and get them done, but you have to make sure the tasks make it into Todoist in the first place.
 One of the most effective ways to do this is to pair Todoist with the communication tools you use every day.